Thiyanesh07/Parkinnson_Disease_Prediction/README.md

 - Target Variable: status - 1 for Parkinson's, 0 for healthy.

--Key Features: The model identified that features related to vocal pitch instability and variation, such as PPE (Pitch Period Entropy) and spread1, are highly predictive.
+- Key Features: The model identified that features related to vocal pitch instability and variation, such as PPE (Pitch Period Entropy) and spread1, are highly predictive.

 ## 3. Machine Learning Workflow